To make your October a bit more thrilling, we’ve curated a list of the most haunted places in Nottinghamshire.

 Kelham Hall | Visit Nottinghamshire

-Situated in the heart of Nottinghamshire and surrounded by beautiful gardens and parklands you will find Kelham Hall.
-The Victorian house, built in 1863, has a rich history as the ancestral home of the Manners-Sutton family, along with its use as a theological college for an Anglican Order of Monks.
-Along with the distinct design features of renowned architect Sir George Gilber Scott, it sure is a fascinating place to visit.
+Situated in the heart of Nottinghamshire, you will find Kelham Hall.
+This Victorian house, built in 1863, has a rich history as the ancestral home of the Manners-Sutton family.
+It was also used as a theological college for an Anglican Order of Monks.
+Along with the distinct design features of renowned architect Sir George Gilbert Scott, this historic estate is home to some beautiful gardens and an extensive parkland.

 But all is not as it seems.
-Featured on the ‘Most Haunted’ TV series, it appears this magnificant house comes with magnificant ghost stories to match.
-From loud footsteps and voices heard when there is no one around, to people being touched by unseen hands and shadows haunting the rooms and corridors.
-Terror falls upon you, when you least expect it.
+Featured on the ‘Most Haunted’ TV series, it appears this impressive house comes with some intriguing ghost stories.
+From hearing loud footsteps and voices when there is no one around, to people being touched by unseen hands, all sorts of shadows haunt the rooms and corridors here.
+Terror falls upon you, when you least expect it...

 6. Ye Olde Trip to Jerusalem